What To Expect

 For your visit, please bring your insurance card(s), co-payment and obtain any necessary prior authorizations through your insurer.
 Our physicians accept over 70 different health plans.
 Our office accepts VISA, MasterCard, Discover, American Express, personal checks and cash.

-A retinal examination in Arizona takes longer than most medical or general eye examinations; you can expect to be in our office for a minimum of 2-3 hours.
+A retinal examination in Arizona takes longer than most medical or general eye examinations; you can expect to be in our office for of 2-3 hours.

 Initial Assessment & Pupil Dilation

 Since your pupils may remain dilated for a full day after your visit, we recommend that you bring sunglasses to reduce your sensitivity to light.
 Your ability to read will be temporarily decreased.
-Although distance vision is usually undisturbed, it is best to have someone else drive you home if you travel by car.
+Although distance vision is usually undisturbed, ARC recommendation is to have a driver if you travel by car.